campworkcoeman/campworkcoeman.org/get-involved/staff.md

 is rigorous; the jobs demanding; the experience exhilarating.

-The camp is dedicated to supporting each unit's outdoor and advancement program while giving each boy an enriching long term camping experience.
+The camp is dedicated to supporting each unit's outdoor and advancement program while giving each Scout an enriching long term camping experience.

 Applicants are considered for positions without regard to race, color, religion, sex, sexual orientation, genetic information, gender identity or expression, national origin, age, marital status, veteran